-This section is about enrolment and payment for ākonga nō Aotearoa in provider-based learning.
-For work-based learning, see 2B.
-For ākonga nō tāwāhi, see 2F.
+This section is about enrolment and payment for ākonga nō Aotearoa (domestic learners) in provider-based learning.
+For work-based learning, refer to 2B.
+For ākonga nō tāwāhi, refer to 2F.

 Acceptance of Offer

-The ākonga accepts the Offer of Place in writing (e.g., text, email, signature, as applicable) to be enrolled into their intended programme.
+To be enrolled into their intended programme, ākonga accept the Offer of Place in writing (e.g., text, email, signature, as applicable) by the specified due date or their place may be offered to waitlisted ākonga.